Israel told the media it had ground forces in Gaza. Then it changed the story.

 At 2:13 a.m., the IDF issued a clarification to The Post and others, saying: “there are currently no IDF ground troops inside the Gaza Strip,” and causing outlets across the world to retract their initial reporting.

-The IDF apologized for what it said was miscommunication, but did not offer a clear explanation of why foreign reporters were given false information.
+The IDF apologized for what it said was miscommunication but did not offer a clear explanation of why foreign reporters were given false information.

 Some analysts are saying it was a plausible mistake as ground troops assembled on Gaza’s border.
-Others have leveled accusations that the Israeli military used the press, disbursing deliberate misinformation as a tactic.
+Others have leveled accusations that the Israeli military used the press, deliberately spreading misinformation as a tactic.

 Around the time the alerts of ground offensives went live, the military launched an air offensive on Gaza that involved 160 planes and more than 400 bombs, targeting Hamas’s network of underground tunnels.

-An article in the Jerusalem Post, headlined, “Did IDF deception lead to massive aerial assault on Hamas’s ‘Metro’?” reported speculation that the initial English-language tweet and the foreign coverage of the ground assault could have been an effort on the military’s part to push Hamas fighters to gather in the tunnels as they steeled themselves for a ground invasion that never came, making them more vulnerable to attacks on their hiding places.
+An article in the Jerusalem Post, headlined, “Did IDF deception lead to massive aerial assault on Hamas’s ‘Metro’?” reported speculation that the initial English-language tweet and the foreign coverage of the ground assault could have been an effort on the military’s part to push Hamas fighters to gather in the tunnels as they steeled themselves for a ground invasion that never came, making them more vulnerable to the attacks that did come.

 Read more: